Credit Score for Apartments: Complete Guide to Rental Checks

 • Past rental outcomes

-Your credit history is just the start of your apartment credit check.
-The full picture matters most for rental approval.
+Your credit history is just the start.
+The full picture matters most for approval.

 How to Improve Your Tenant Property Check Results